WooCommerce Discount Rules That Actually Work

 • Select the products or categories customers need to purchase (e.g. T-shirts).

-• Specify the required purchase quantity (“buy quantity” in the screenshot below) and the quantity of free products the user will receive (“get quantity” in the screenshot below).
-For example: Buy quantity “2” and Get quantity “1” means that the user needs to buy 2 products in order to get 1 for free.
+• Specify the required purchase quantity (“buy quantity” in the screenshot below) and the quantity of free products the user will receive (“get quantity” in the screenshot below) (e.g. Buy quantity “2” and Get quantity “1” means that the user needs to buy 2 products in order to get 1 for free).

-• Decide whether you want to repeat the discount recursively in the same cart: If the user buys 2 products, they get 1 free.
+• Decide whether you want to apply the discount recursively to the same cart: If the user buys 2 products, they receive 1 free product.
 If they buy 4 products, they get 2 free.
-If they buy 6 products, they get 3 free, etc.Free product(s) discount product requirements
+If they buy 6 products, they receive 3 free, and so on.Free product(s) discount product requirements

 5. Write any additional content to show up on the product page of eligible products.
 Free product(s) discount content settings